unitaryfund/mitiq/docs/source/examples/layerwise-folding.md

 global folding.

 So why consider this technique in this context?
-One reason is that applying global folding will increase the length of the entire circuit while layerewise folding on a subset of only the noisiest layers will increase the circuit by a smaller factor.
+One reason is that applying global folding will increase the length of the entire circuit while layerwise folding on a subset of only the noisiest layers will increase the circuit by a smaller factor.

-If running a circuit on hardware is bottlenecked by the cost of running a long circuit, this technique could potentially be used to arrive at a better result (although not as good as global folding) but with less monetary cost.
+If running a circuit on hardware is bottle-necked by the cost of running a long circuit, this technique could potentially be used to arrive at a better result (although not as good as global folding) but with less monetary cost.